-🚺 Enabling Torque as a service is optional.
+D Enabling Torque as a service is optional.
 In order to run Torque as a service, you must enable trgauthd. (see Configuring trgauthd for Client Commands).

 The method for enabling Torque as a service is dependent on the Linux variant you are using.
-Startup scripts are provided in the contrib/init.d/or contrib/systemd/ directory of the source package.
-To enable Torque as a service, run the following as root on the host for the appropriate Torque daemon:
+Startup scripts are provided in the contrib/init.d/ directory of the source package.
+To enable Torque as a service, run the following on the host for the appropriate Torque daemon: